bossbadi-web/perceptron/README.md

 Vercel is the obvious choice here, but keep in mind that Vercel functions have a 10 second timeout limit.
 If the images you upload are too large, the question generation will be stuck on the loading screen.

 Therefore, I recommend hosting the app on a private server.
 I'm currently using Fly.io and everything works great.

+### Fly.io

+To automatically redeploy the app on Fly.io every time you push changes, add the following action secrets to your repository:

+- `ENV_FILE` - Copy and paste the contents of `.env`
+- `FLY_API_TOKEN` - Create a Fly.io access token and add it here